TYPO3-extensions/cal/Documentation/ConfigureThePlugin/OtherViewTab/Index.rst

 |img-23|
 **Illustration 16: Plugin Configuration: Other View Tab**

+|img-5| These options are only available with the "classic" typoscript template (see :ref:`Step5AddTheStaticTemplates`).

 Refer to Illustration 16.
 The Other View tab is similar to the General Settings tab in that it sets options that are shared across multiple views.
 - **Show login:** Shows an instance of the Frontend User Login in the default Week and Day Views.